Nutshell 3. Nouns, adjectives, and attributes

 |speak-fact1 machine-nom-dat2 Nechwatal-acc-nom3.|

-Here we have a predicate ‘assembler’ (‘the sender of assembling’) with ‘Nechwatal’ as its nominative object, which means that Nechwatal is, yes, the sender of assembling: the assembler just mentioned.
+Here we have a predicate ‘mechanic’ (‘the sender of doing mechanics’) with ‘Nechwatal’ as its nominative object, which means that Nechwatal is, yes, the sender of doing mechanics: the mechanic just mentioned.
 This is the first application of brackets: the translation of English appositives, which are essentially attributes consisting of a noun (and this will become important in a moment).